 The POS can, and usually will, be revised later to reflect changes in the courses actually taken, but it is crucial that a POS be on file, signed by the student and the faculty advisor, and approved by the Graduate Program Coordinator.
 Any variation from the POS must be approved by the Graduate Program Coordinator and then immediately reflected in an updated POS.

-- International Student Application Deadline – March 1, 2021
+- International Student Application Deadline – Advertised as February 23 but we will accept applications until March 1, 2021

 - Domestic Student Application Deadline – July 1, 2021